Signal Processing for Haptic Surface Modeling: a Review: Open Research Directions

-In this chapter we provide an overview of the main tasks currently tackled by researchers in the haptic signal processing domain.
-Starting from the datasets listed in Section \ref{sec:datasets}, in Tab. \ref{tab:tasks} we provide a thorough classification of the available works for each task.
-While some of them, like classification and compression, are akin to other domains and straightforward to understand, other tasks are very specific to haptics, like contact localisation and grasp prediction.
-For a comprehensive overview, in the next paragraphs we delve into each task, highlighting their peculiarities as well as the common metrics used for the evaluation.
+\Rebuttal{In this chapter we provide an entry point for practitioners on the main tasks currently tackled in the haptic signal processing domain and highlight current research directions.} Starting from the datasets listed in Section \ref{sec:datasets}, in Tab. \ref{tab:tasks} we provide a thorough classification of the available works for each task.
+While some of them, like classification and compression, are akin to other domains and straightforward to understand, other tasks are very specific to \Rebuttal{the haptic domain}, like contact localization and grasp prediction. \Rebuttal{As shown in the previous paragraph, processing techniques are deeply intertwined with modeling, as they are used as downstream tasks to validate the data modeling, or, vice-versa, they provide strict requirements about the information that should be contained in the data.}

+For a comprehensive overview, in the next paragraphs we delve into each task, highlighting their peculiarities.